Skip to main content

 Quickwit CLI

-We also provide a CLI called qwctl to interact with Quickwit.
+We provide an OpenSource1 CLI called qwctl to interact with Quickwit.
 You can use it to ingest or search documents and also use it as MCP server for your AI agents.

 qwctl_1